makerdao/community/governance/votes/Executive vote - January 24, 2022.md

 ## Review

 Community debate on these topics can be found on the MakerDAO [Governance forum](https://forum.makerdao.com/).
 Please review any linked threads to inform your position before voting.

-Additionally, these changes may have been discussed further in recent Governance calls.
-[Video](https://www.youtube.com/playlist?list=PLLzkWCj8ywWNq5-90-Id6VPSsrk4OWVan) for these calls is available to review.

 ---